pgrones/Enterprise-Computing-Project/README.md

 - Try to use meanigful variable- and method-names
 - Try to stick to a style (Standard: CamelCase without _ or -; Method- and variable-names in lowercase)

-<b>- Report to the team as soon as possible if deadlines can't be met</b>
+<b>Report to the team as soon as possible if deadlines can't be met</b>